rendleyhq/docs.rendleysdk.com/getting-started/clips/video.md

 # Video Clip

-The [VideoClip](https://docs.rendleysdk.com/api-reference/classes/VideoClip.html) loads a video file, decodes it through WebCodecs (or a WASM fallback), and renders it on the canvas.
+The [VideoClip](https://docs.rendleysdk.com/api-reference/classes/VideoClip.html) loads a video file and renders it on the canvas.
 It supports trimming, freeze frames, playback speed, and audio extraction.

 ## Create a Video Clip